 • Look at your student’s college choices: Have a frank discussion with your student about the colleges on their possibility list.
 Spend time together looking at the Net Price Calculator on each college’s website to find out what the typical family is expected to pay.
 This may call for some discussion about applying to different colleges in light of the current situation.

 • Learn about and APPLY FOR FINANCIAL AID!
 Through the years I have seen far too many families that simply did not apply for financial aid because they thought it was too difficult or assumed they could not qualify.
 But there is money available from federal, state and institutional sources, and even some scholarships, where the first step to qualification is file the FAFSA.
-For the 2021-22 college year, the FAFSA will be online beginning October 1, 2020.
+For the 2024-2025 college year, the FAFSA will be online December, 2023.

 • Involve your student: Your student may need to earn money during the college years through the Federal Work-Study program or private job opportunities.
 You may need to rely on federal or private student loans to cover the costs, and should have an agreement in place as to who will be responsible for repayment after graduation.